Platanthera leucophaea

 Platanthera leucophaea, commonly known as the prairie white fringed orchid or eastern prairie fringed orchid, is a rare species of orchid native to North America.
-It is listed as a threatened species in the United States on September 28, 1989.
-The IUCN does not currently recognize it as being at risk.
+It is a federally threatened species, protected since October 30, 1989 under the Endangered Species Act of 1973.
+In Canada, it has been listed endangered under Schedule 1 of the Species at Risk Act since 2005.
+In 2014, the International Union for Conservation of Nature assessed it as "least concern."

 Distribution

 Platanthera leucophaea is found in moist to wet tallgrass prairie, sedge meadows, fens, and old fields.
 For optimum growth, little or no woody encroachment should be near the habitat.
 Historically, the eastern prairie fringed orchid is found primarily in the Great Lakes Region with isolated populations in Maine, Virginia, Iowa, and Missouri.
 A historic record exists for Choctaw County, Oklahoma.
 The plant has not been observed in Oklahoma in the past 150 years.
 The major factor in the decline of the eastern prairie fringed orchid has been a loss of habitat due to grazing, fire suppression, and agricultural conversion.